hanissommer/K-Registration-Automation/README.md

 # KregisterBot
-This is a python program that Kalamazoo College students can use to automate registering for courses.

-This program will allow for users to not have to manually register for classes but instead use this program to automate the process.

 Note: The program runs on Chrome browser only

 > To start, click the 'Code' button, select 'Download ZIP' , and chose your downloads folder as the download path